grocid/theoremprover/README.md

 # Theorem Prover

 This is an old project I wrote back in 2008 (obviously, it is lightyears from state-of-the-art theorem provers such as Z3).
-As an example, to prove `((-p)v(pvq))` using Russel & Whiteheads' five-axiom system from Principia Mathematica, it generates the following:
+As an example, to prove `((-p)v(pvq))` using Russel & Whiteheads' five-axiom system from Principia Mathematica, it generates the following output.

 ```
 1 (A>(BvA))                 	Axiom 2